muratcabuk/Notes/Hadoop.md

 Apache Flink supports programs written in Java or Scala, which get automatically compiled and optimized into data flow programs.
 Flink does not have its data storage system.
 The input data can come from a distributed storage system like HDFS or HBase.
 For data stream processing, Flink can consume data from message queues such as Kafka.

+Spark Stream vs Flink

 Spark processes data in batch mode while Flink processes streaming data in real time.
 Spark processes chunks of data, known as RDDs while Flink can process rows after rows of data in real time.
 So, while a minimum data latency is always there with Spark, it is not so with Flink.

+Kafka vs Flink

+The fundamental differences between a Flink and a Streams API program lie in the way these are deployed and managed and how the parallel processing including fault tolerance is coordinated.

+Flink is a cluster framework, which means that the framework takes care of deploying the application, either in standalone Flink clusters, or using YARN, Mesos, or containers (Docker, Kubernetes).

 #### Spark Streaming

 Apache Spark, when combined with Apache Kafka, delivers a powerful stream processing environment.

+Spark Stream vs Flink

+Spark processes data in batch mode while Flink processes streaming data in real time.
+Spark processes chunks of data, known as RDDs while Flink can process rows after rows of data in real time.
+So, while a minimum data latency is always there with Spark, it is not so with Flink.

 #### Storm